asselstine/solidity-upgrade-patterns/README.md

 2. The Augur contract is deployed and updated with the Controller address.
 3. The remaining contracts are each deployed, updated with the Controller address, and then registered with the Controller.

 In this way we can see that the system is partially upgradeable.
-The Controller and Augur contracts are static, but the rest of the contracts can be upgraded by re-registering them with the controller.
+The Controller and Augur contracts are static, but the rest of the contracts can be upgraded.

 ## Storage

 Augur contracts contain both state variables and behaviour.
-They have not been separated.
+They have not been separated in the written code.
 However, in a running application, the state is actually stored in Delegator instances.
-The Delegators will delegate to a registered contract and therefore adopt the same storage shape and behaviour.
+A Delegator in Augur is a contract that can delegate all function calls to another contract (using the DELEGATECALL opcode).
+The Delegators will therefore adopt the same storage shape and behaviour as the target contract.

 ```solidity
 contract DelegationTarget is Controlled {